 Soweto Academy’s support for these children goes beyond education, too.
 Students are fed.
 They’re clothed.
 They’re protected and nurtured.
-Kenya’s slums contain struggles which the rest of the world may never learn of or experience for themselves.
+Kenya’s slums contain struggles that the rest of the world may never learn of or experience for themselves.
 Sewage and trash present health risks.
 Dense populations mean food can be scarce—before Soweto Academy, many children were forced to pick through trash just to scrape together enough nutrition to survive.
 Many children still do.
 Soweto Academy works to shield children from these harsh circumstances while teaching them how to overcome them.

-Soweto Academy works to sustain itself following the same values and skills it teaches its students.
-Operating an independent water-bottling facility, Soweto Academy uses its own well to supply water, and its employees bottle and label that water for sale.
+Soweto Academy works to sustain itself by following the same values and skills it teaches its students.
+Operating an independent water-bottling facility, Soweto Academy uses its own well to supply water and its employees bottle and label that water for sale.
 Funds secured from this practice go toward feeding and clothing the children it protects as well as supporting the teachers who dedicate their lives to educating students.

 Soweto Academy’s farms function similarly.
 These farms grow a variety of crops, and agricultural instructors teach students how to plant and sustain these crops to maturity.
 Students learn to farm, and Soweto Academy uses proceeds gained from these farms to support its students further beyond.